mfontani/sak/README.md

 OUTPUT_FILE to mean STDIN and STDOUT, respectively.
 Accepts no options other than --help.

+### `rune` - Shows runes matching the arguments

+Synopsis: `rune [OPTIONS] ARGUMENT [ARGUMENT+]`

+Prints/describes the Unicode runes matching ARGUMENT.
+Optionally shows them.
+Uses the "fixed" rune descriptions for control characters, and support font awesome runes as well.
+ARGUMENT can be one of:
+- a string, or a string starting with "+", is used to restrict runes to the ones which contain ARGUMENT in their description, case insensitively
+- a string starting with "-", excludes runes whose description matches, case insensitively, ARGUMENT
+- a string starting with "/" or with "+/", the ARGUMENT is taken as a case insensitive regular expression and runes are output if they match it
+- a string starting with "-/", the ARGUMENT is taken as a case insensitive regular expression, and runes are excluded if they match it
+Options:
+    --help    Shows this help page
+    --show    Shows the rune character as well as its description

 ### `tsv2csv` - Converts a TSV into a CSV

 Synopsis: `tsv2csv [INPUT_FILE|-] [OUTPUT_FILE|-]`